About eating disorders

 Eating is the stuff of life; it is at the heart of family and social interaction.
 It is something we all have to do every day to keep healthy in body, mind and spirit.
 It should be pleasurable and problem free.
 Sadly, for an ever increasing number of people this is not the case.
 Even if not suffering from a diagnosed eating disorder, more and more people are uncomfortable about their eating habits.

 For many people with full-blown eating disorders, problems start with disordered eating patterns or when they decide to take control of their size and shape because, to their minds, their body image no longer conforms to what they believe to be an accepted norm.
 Before long, however, their eating or starving, whichever the case may be, begins to take control of them until they become utterly trapped in a cycle which holds them captive.
 Almost every waking thought involves planning food, counting calories, jumping on and off the scales and thinking of how they look to other people.
 More and more compulsive and deceptive strategies are devised to hide their eating habits from the world.
-They are then fully trapped into habits which seem impossible to break.
+They are then fully trapped into habits which seem impossible to break; initially what seemed to be a solution has now become the problem.

 The three main eating disorders